For the “Gratitude Challenge,” Mrs. Sammy invited her kindergarten class to bake a Pumpkin Pie.

 Ingredients: flour, water, egg substitute, spices.

-Put flour and shortening into a small bowl.
+Put the flour and shortening into a small bowl.

 Add water and use a spoon to toss quickly.

-Add the pumpkin pie filing with egg substitute, sugar and spices
+Add the pumpkin pie filling with egg substitute, sugar, and spices

 and then…Bake at 425 degrees for 30 minutes

-Mrs. Sammy’s class the children reflected on the experience.
+In Mrs. Sammy’s class, the children reflected on the experience.